Dancing with the Stars (Albanian TV series) season 8

 The eighth season of Dancing with the Stars premiered on Top Channel on 7 October 2022, almost four years since it last aired on Vizion Plus.
 The host of this season was Bora Zemani, with Eno Popi joining as co-host.

 In the judging panel were Armand Peza, Dalina Buzi, Kledi Kadiu and Valbona Selimllari.

 The series was won by Sara Hoxha and her professional partner Luixhino Hala.
-Runners-up were Ardit Cuni and Jora Hodo, Elhaida Dani and Ledian Agallijaj, and Megi Pojani and Jurgen Bala.
+The runners-up were Megi Pojani and Jurgen Bala.

 Host and judges

 On 2 August 2022, a promo was published on social networks, thus showing that the eighth season of Dancing with the stars will start very soon and also after many hints it has been confirmed that the presenter of this season will be Bora Zemani, who also appears in the promo.
 On 30 September 2022, Eno Popi announced on the television show Wake Up, that he would be joining the show alongside Zemani as co-host.

 On 2 September 2022, it was announced that the Italian dancer and actor Kledi Kadiu, will be the first judge.
 On 28 September 2022, Dalina Buzi announced on the television show Goca dhe Gra on Top Channel that she will be the second judge of the show.
 On 1 October 2022, Top Channel announced that Valbona Selimllari and Armand Peza were the third and fourth judges.